DrJohnT/HomeAssistantPublicConfig/config/README.md

 ## Backup routine
 I have a backup routine which I outline here as it may be useful to others to follow.

-1. At the core is taking a regular snapshot of the config using Home Assistant Supervisor.
-These snapshot TAR files are then downloaded to my PC and placed in a folder within my Dropbox along with screenshots of the Lovelace UI.
+1. Take regular snapshots of the config using Home Assistant Supervisor.
+These snapshot TAR files are then downloaded to my desktop PC and placed in a folder within my Dropbox along with screenshots of the Lovelace UI.
 I find flicking through the screenshots of the Lovelace UI is a much better aide-memoire than writing copious notes.

 2. As I make changes to the config, I commit them to my GitHub private repo.
 This allows me to roll-back individual file changes.